Change Confidence: Reclaiming Inner Ground in Uncertain Times

 How Change Confidence Supports Growth

-Here is how working with the assessment can help:
+Here is how working with the Assessment can help:

 2. Naming Reduces Shame: Losing confidence in the middle of change does not mean you are failing.
 It means you are human.
-The assessment helps normalize the disorientation and invites compassion rather than judgment.
+The Assessment helps normalize the disorientation and invites compassion rather than judgment.

 3. Integration Supports Alignment: By reflecting on the interplay between body, mind, heart and purpose, you begin to build internal alignment.
 Confidence becomes less dependent on control and more rooted in coherence.